 Well, there you have it.
 Engraved tributes to a great man (Kahn), the indomitable leader (vanden Heuvel), the generous donors, and the benefactors.
 All who give the park glory, all except Jo Davidson, forgotten in full view.

 A Refusal Redolent of Royal Hauteur

-As anyone who grasps the equation of philanthropy, one can take the unremembering of Jo Davidson at Four Freedoms as another episode in the history of art as the history of money wherein the Conservancy’s disingenuity in mores is the mode de vie.
+As anyone who grasps the equation of philanthropy, one can take the unremembering of Jo Davidson at Four Freedoms as another episode in the history of art as the history of money.
+The Conservancy’s disingenuity in mores is the mode de vie.

 The curators of the sculptor’s legacy were bereft of affluence.
-Mr. vanden Heuvel and his counselors did not confront, tête-à-tête mind you, la froideur of attorneys representing the interests of the artist, not just the work of art.
+The Conservancy and its counselors did not confront, tête-à-tête mind you, la froideur of attorneys representing the interests of the artist, not just the work of art.

 What the Conservancy’s arrant defiance boils down to is this: a confection of royal hauteur, dubious assertions and whimsical sentiments.